How to Use The Camelot Wheel to Mix in Key

 Consequently, the Camelot Wheel is a highly intuitive chart for DJs and makes the workflow extremely smooth.
 Once you understand the basics of the wheel and how the relative movement around it works, you have a dearth of options and combinations to play with.

-• Once, you’ve identified the signature you can refer to Camelot Wheel to assess which tracks will meld beautifully and harmonically in your mix.
+• Once you’ve identified the signature, you can refer to Camelot Wheel to assess which tracks will meld beautifully and harmonically in your mix.

-• Remember to only move inward, outward, or to the adjacent keys for harmonic mixing.
+• Remember only to move inward, outward, or to the adjacent keys for harmonic mixing.

 • Camelot Wheel also allows you to experiment to create interesting mixes.

-• For instance, if you want an energy boost in your mixes then jump up to semitones on the wheel; i.e. go from 12 A to 2 A.
+• For instance, if you want an energy boost in your mixes, then jump up to two values on the wheel; i.e., go from 12 A to 2 A or to 10A.

 • Once the keys are identified, you can easily set your playlists around the wheel or use keylock to create mixes within similar parameters.